-- Along with the bacterial contamination, chemical parameter such as concentration of Turbidity, pH value, iron and ammonia should be tested.
-Nitrate and phosphate should be tested especially when the source is located in/downstream of agricultural field.
-Arsenic should be tested in water supply systems located in Terai. - All water quality tests should be recorded (example in format 5). - Water discharge at intake can also be followed up, especially in water scarce areas where the community has taken measures to improve the condition of the water catchment. - A user survey must be conducted at least every 6 months to find out the satisfaction level of the users and the effectiveness of the water supply scheme and water safety plan.
+- In addition to arsenic and bacterial contamination, it is also recommended to test regularly the chemical parameters of drinking water, such as concentration of Turbidity, pH value, iron and ammonia.
+Nitrate and phosphate should be tested especially when the source is located in/downstream of agricultural field. - All water quality tests should be recorded (example in format 5). - Water discharging capacity of boring should be followed up to identify the trend of ground water surcharge in the boring. - A user survey must be conducted at least every 6 months to find out the satisfaction level of the users and the effectiveness of the WSP.
 The template is given in Annex 1.